Framing An Existing Mirror

 This tutorial will show you how to make a bathroom mirror frame with wood that looks amazing.
 It’s an easy DIY project that can make a big difference in a bathroom!
 This wood bathroom mirror frame project can be accomplished in a weekend.

 We’re back with another DIY as we get close to finishing up our Budget Bathroom Makeover!
 (View the full reveal post here!)
-Today I’m showing you how we added some farmhouse charm by DIYing a rustic wood frame around the existing bathroom mirror.
+Today I’m showing you how we added some farmhouse charm by DIYing a rustic wood bathroom mirror frame around the existing mirror.

 Goodbye builder grade, hello character!

 Like I mentioned in the beadboard wallpaper post, the goal for this bathroom makeover was to spend as little as possible.
-So instead of replacing the existing mirror with something new (mirrors can get a little pricey!), we grabbed a couple of boards and some stain and gave it an updated look – DIY style!
+Instead of replacing the existing mirror with something new (mirrors can get a little pricey!), we grabbed a couple of boards and added a bathroom mirror frame to give it an updated look – DIY style!
 Super simple and affordable.
 Check, check!